 A: Generally speaking, the CCSS are different than the current state learning standards in three important ways:

 - The CCSS are aligned from grades K-12 and prepare students for success in college or career.

-- There are fewer CCSS than the current learning standards; therefore, teachers will be able to focus more time and resources on the important skills and concepts encompassed in the CCSS.
+- There are fewer CCSS than the current learning standards; therefore, teachers are able to focus more time and resources on the important skills and concepts encompassed in the CCSS.

 - The CCSS are higher—that is, more rigorous and challenging.
 For example, the CCSS for elementary math will now include basic Geometry and some upper grade math concepts will now be taught in lower grades.
-Middle school CCSS will include more Algebra and Geometry concepts, and high school will include more Statistics in Algebra, Geometry and Algebra 2.
+Middle school CCSS will include more Algebra and Geometry concepts, and high school will include more Statistics in Algebra, Geometry and Advanced Algebra..

 Q: Who developed the CCSS?